SEO for AI? What you need to know about GEO

 The 2024 Google Helpful Content Update doubled down on this, and analysis by Ahrefs found that sites implementing detailed author schema saw 22% higher citation rates in AI-generated snippets within six months.

-In short, AI doesn’t just want content; it wants pedigree.
+In short, AI doesn’t just want content; it wants to be sure that the person and entity behind it are credible and authentic.

 For marketing teams, the technical toolkit of modern SEO is starting to look like a cross between an engineer’s toolbox and a newsroom CMS.
 The essentials: